newnightcoder/PRACTICAL-JS-blog-series/HOW REACT SAVED MY LIFE.md

 In React, you do NOT get to manipulate the DOM😈 !!!
 It's over.
 Under the hood: React.createElement(), remember?
 React "creates" the html we need and handles the DOM manipulations we want to achieve.
 As we said earlier,  React **renders** the components (update of a timer or lazy-loading of a div for example) according to their **state**.
 This whole rendering thing corresponds to what's called the component's **lifecycle**.
 In React, we say that components are mounted or unmouted, some libraries use the terms "enter", "leaves" referring to the component!
 You see what i mean?
-This is part of the *React philosophy.*

 So how can we increment or decrement a counter if we can't manipulate the DOM ourselves?
 Well, it gets done with built-in React methods!!😉  Let's not forget it's still all JavaScript, of course it comes with very cool and easy built-in methods!